Transverse slices, Ruas' conjecture, and Zariski's multiplicity conjecture for quasihomogeneous surfaces: Introduction

 In Section \ref{sec4}, we study the equimultiplicity of a topologically trivial family of surfaces (not necessarily with a $\mu_{m,k}$-minimal transverse slice).
 A common strategy is to impose an additional assumption on the map germ.
 For example, one may consider quasihomogeneous map germs.
-In this direction, in 1988, Saeki (see \cite{Saeki}) and independently Xu and Yau (see \cite{Xu} and \cite{Yau}) presented a proof for the conjecture for a pair of quasihomogeneous surfaces with isolated singularity in the case where $n=3.$ Furthermore, the first author (see \cite{OtoZari}) presented a proof of the conjecture for a pair of quasihomogeneous parametrized surfaces with non-isolated singularity also in the case where $n=3.$ Thus, in this work, we aim to investigate the case of quasihomogeneous parametrized surfaces families with non-isolated singularities.
-More precisely, we will show that if $f:(\mathbb{C}^2,0)\rightarrow(\mathbb{C}^3,0)$ is a finitely determined, quasihomogeneous, corank 1 map germ, then every topologically trivial 1-parameter unfolding $F=(f_t,t)$ of $f$ is equimultiple (see Theorem \ref{zariski}). \\
+In this direction, in 1988, Saeki (see \cite{Saeki}) and independently Xu and Yau (see \cite{Xu} and \cite{Yau}) presented a proof for the conjecture for a pair of quasihomogeneous surfaces with isolated singularity in the case where $n=3.$ Furthermore, the first author (see \cite{OtoZari}) presented a proof of the conjecture for a pair of quasihomogeneous parametrized surfaces with non-isolated singularity also in the case where $n=3.$ Motivated by this result, we now turn our attention to families of such surfaces.
+More precisely, we show that if $f:(\mathbb{C}^2,0)\rightarrow(\mathbb{C}^3,0)$ is a finitely determined, quasihomogeneous, corank 1 map germ, then every topologically trivial 1-parameter unfolding $F=(f_t,t)$ of $f$ is equimultiple (see Theorem \ref{zariski}).

-Our strategy for proving Theorem \ref{zariski} is to use important results given by Damon \cite{Damon} and Varchenko \cite{Varchenko}.
+Our strategy for proving Theorem \ref{zariski} is to use important results given by Damon \cite{Damon} and \cite{Varchenko}.
 In \cite{Damon}, Damon showed that if $f=(f_1,\dots,f_p)$ is a finitely determined quasihomogeneous map germ from $(\mathbb{C}^n,0)$ to $(\mathbb{C}^p,0),$ with $p>n,$ and $F$ is a 1-parameter unfolding of $f$ such that $F$ is of non-negative degree (i.e., for any term $\alpha$ in the deformation of $f_i$, the weighted degree of $\alpha$ is not smaller than the weighted degree of $f_i$), then $F$ is topologically trivial.
-In \cite{Varchenko}, Varchenko showed that for a 1-parameter unfolding $F=(f_t,t)$ of a quasihomogeneous map germ $f$ from $(\mathbb{C}^n,0)$ to $(\mathbb{C},0)$ with isolated singularity, such that $f_t(x)=f(x)+\sum_{j=1}^k\sigma_j(t)\alpha_j(x)$ with $\sigma_j(0)=0,$ then the Milnor number of $f_t,$ $\mu(f_t),$ is constant along the parameter space if and only if the weighted degree of $\alpha_j$ is not smaller than the weighted degree of $f,$ for all $j=1,\dots,k.$\\
+In \cite{Varchenko}, Varchenko showed that for a 1-parameter unfolding $F=(f_t,t)$ of a quasihomogeneous map germ $f$ from $(\mathbb{C}^n,0)$ to $(\mathbb{C},0)$ with isolated singularity, such that